-Bring your club, community group or group of friends for a unique trip aboard the Solar Heritage.
+Why not bring your club, community group or group of friends for a unique trip aboard Solar Heritage.
 The boat can be booked by groups with trips arranged to suit your particular interest.
 An experienced guide will be on board to help you learn more about this special area.
 Trips for up to 50 people can be booked from either Itchenor or Emsworth depending on where the boat is currently stationed.

 From Itchenor the charge is £275 for up to 50 people on a 1.5 hour trip.
 This is payable in advance.